 Pursuant to page 1 of the County's Direct Brief, it appears that the County no longer contests this issue.
 In its Direct Brief, the County acknowledges that it operates a shared airport telecommunications system at MIA pursuant to Rule 25-24.580, Florida Administrative Code, and § 364.339, Florida Statutes.
-Although the County fails to specifically identify itself as a telecommunications company, the County does acknowledge that the Commission has jurisdiction to enforce its rules and the provisions of Chapter 364, Florida Statutes, over the County pursuant to §§ 364.01(1) and (2), Florida Statutes.
-Sections 364.01(1) and (2), Florida Statutes, grant the Commission exclusive jurisdiction to regulate telecommunications companies.
-Staff notes that the County chose not to further address Issue 1 in its Direct Brief or in its Reply Brief.
+Although the County fails to specifically identify itself as a telecommunications company, the County does acknowledge that we have jurisdiction to enforce our rules and the provisions of Chapter 364, Florida Statutes, over the County pursuant to §§ 364.01(1) and (2), Florida Statutes.
+Sections 364.01(1) and (2), Florida Statutes, grant this Commission exclusive jurisdiction to regulate telecommunications companies.
+The County chose not to further address Issue 1 in its Direct Brief or in its Reply Brief.

-Accordingly, absent any evidence or arguments to the contrary, staff believes that the County is operating a telecommunications company at MIA.
+Accordingly, absent any evidence or arguments to the contrary, we find that the County is operating a telecommunications company at MIA.